 In 1985, the General Assembly passed legislation creating a self-insurance fund, the Risk Management Fund, and established a mechanism for claims adjustment, investigation and defense, as well as authorizing the settlement and payment of claims and judgments against the State.
 The General Assembly also utilizes the self-insurance fund for payment of State workers' compensation liabilities.
 The State currently maintains self-insurance for claims arising on or after September 15, 1985, under the Immunity Act and claims against the State, its officials or its employees arising under federal law.
-See Notes 6H, 21, 43 and General Fund Components (in Supplementary Information) in the State's Fiscal Year 2019-20 CAFR appended to this Official Statement.
+See Notes 6H, 21, 43 to the financial statements and General Fund Components (in Supplementary Information) in both the State's Fiscal Year 2019-20 CAFR and Fiscal Year 2020-21 Unaudited BFS appended to this Official Statement.
 Judgments awarded against the State for which there is no insurance coverage or that are not payable from the Risk Management Fund ordinarily require a legislative appropriation before they may be paid.